4.2.48. RASSI

 SUBSets

 In many cases, RASSI is used to compute the transition moments between a set of initial states (for example the ground state) and a set of final states.
 This keyword allows to restrict the computation of transition moments between the two sets and not within each set, thus saving time and reducing the output size.
+This also affects data written to rassi.h5.
 The keyword is followed by the index where the two sets split (assuming energy ordering).
 For a calculation between one ground state and several excited states, SUBSets should be 1.
 Default is to compute the transition moments between all states.

 IPHNames